Connect with others who understand.

 No one knows your body like you do.
 My name is Bel Kambach, and I’m a member of myPBCteam.

-Like many people with primary biliary cholangitis, Bel Kambach found that the journey to getting a PBC diagnosis didn’t take a straight path.
+Like many people with primary biliary cholangitis (PBC), Bel Kambach found the journey to getting a PBC diagnosis didn’t take a straight path.
 What started with severe itching on the bottoms of her feet turned into a visit to a dermatologist (skin specialist).
 That was followed by a visit to a hepatologist (liver specialist), starting a prescription medication, and a misdiagnosis of autoimmune hepatitis.
 It was another two years until Bel got an accurate diagnosis of PBC.

 Be Your Own Advocate